 A healthy, dairy-free alternative to traditional whipped cream.
 This light and airy coconut whipped cream tastes sweet, has soft peaks and is absolutely delicious.
 It is quick and easy to make too!
 I love that it is refined sugar-free and allergy-friendly.

-- 2, 14 ounce can full fat coconut milk, chilled 8 hours or overnight
+- 2, 13.5 ounce can full-fat coconut milk or coconut cream, chilled 8 hours or overnight

 - 1 teaspoon pure vanilla extract (optional)

 - Place metal or glass mixing bowl and beaters in the refrigerator or freezer one hour before making whipped cream.
 If you don't have time for this it will still work but this produces the best results especially in warm climates.